Ring (film): Plot

 In Ōshima, Reiko and Ryūji learn about Shizuko Yamamura, the woman on the tape.
 Before her suicide, Shizuko gained notoriety following a public demonstration of her psychic ability organized by ESP researcher Dr. Heihachiro Ikuma, with whom she had an affair.
 When confronting Shizuko's cousin Takashi, they learn through a vision that during the demonstration, Shizuko's young daughter Sadako psychically killed a journalist who decried Shizuko's abilities.
 After failing to track down Sadako, Reiko realizes that Ryūji never received a phone call after watching the tape, as she did at the cabin in Izu.
 They rush back to the cabin.

 Reiko and Ryūji find a sealed well in the cabin's crawlspace.
 Through another vision, they learn that Dr. Ikuma trapped Sadako inside the well.
 They conclude that Sadako remained alive and that the curse was born when a videotape "recorded" the rage she had projected.
 They drain the water and find Sadako's remains.
-At the end of Reiko's seven-day deadline, she remains alive, leading them to believe the curse is broken.
+Reiko's seven-day deadline passes and she remains alive, leading them to believe the curse is broken.

 The next day, Ryūji's TV turns on by itself, showing the well at the end of the tape.
-Sadako's vengeful spirit staggers from the well and out of the TV, advancing toward Ryūji until it kills him.
+Sadako's vengeful spirit staggers from the well and out of the TV, advancing toward Ryūji and killing him.
 Reiko, trying to call Ryūji, hears his last moments over the phone.
 Guided by an apparition, Reiko realizes she has unwittingly found out how to survive the curse: copy the tape and show it to someone else within seven days.
 Desperate to save Yōichi, Reiko drives to her father's home to show him the tape.

 Cast

 Nanako Matsushima (left) who played the role as the major protagonist, journalist Reiko Asakawa and Hiroyuki Sanada (right) who played the role as Reiko's former husband and university professor, Ryūji Takayama.
-Ring was also Nanako Matsushima and Hiroyuki Sanada second collaboration, following their first collaboration in a 1997 TV drama Konna Koi no Hanashi.
+Ring was Nanako Matsushima and Hiroyuki Sanada's second collaboration, following their first collaboration in the 1997 TV drama Konna Koi no Hanashi.